larsvonmars/mindviz/README.md

 npm i mindviz
 ```

-For people looking help development:
+For people looking to help development:

 Clone this repository, then run
 ```bash